Timothy McVeigh

-Timothy James McVeigh (April 23, 1968 – June 11, 2001) was an American domestic terrorist responsible for the 1995 Oklahoma City bombing that killed 168 people, 19 of whom were children, injured more than 680 others, and destroyed one-third of the Alfred P. Murrah Federal Building.
-The bombing was the deadliest act of terrorism in the United States prior to the September 11 attacks.
+Timothy James McVeigh (April 23, 1968 – June 11, 2001) was an American domestic terrorist who masterminded and perpetrated the Oklahoma City bombing on April 19, 1995.
+The bombing itself killed 167 or 168 people (including 19 children), injured 684 people, and destroyed one-third of the Alfred P. Murrah Federal Building.
+A rescue worker was killed after the bombing when debris struck her head, bringing the total to 168–169 killed.
 It remains the deadliest act of domestic terrorism in U.S. history.

-A Gulf War veteran, McVeigh sought revenge against the federal government for the 1993 Waco siege as well as the 1992 Ruby Ridge incident and American foreign policy.
-He hoped to inspire a revolution against the federal government, and defended the bombing as a legitimate tactic against what he saw as a tyrannical government.
+A Gulf War veteran, McVeigh became radicalized by antigovernment beliefs.
+He sought revenge against the United States federal government for the 1993 Waco siege, as well as the 1992 Ruby Ridge incident.
+McVeigh expressed particular disapproval of federal agencies such as the Bureau of Alcohol, Tobacco, and Firearms (ATF) and the Federal Bureau of Investigation (FBI) for their handling of issues regarding private citizens.
+He hoped to inspire a revolution against the federal government, and he defended the bombing as a legitimate tactic against what he saw as a tyrannical government.
 He was arrested shortly after the bombing and indicted on 160 state offenses and 11 federal offenses, including the use of a weapon of mass destruction.
 He was found guilty on all counts in 1997 and sentenced to death.

 McVeigh was executed by lethal injection on June 11, 2001, at the Federal Correctional Complex in Terre Haute, Indiana.
-His execution, which took place just over six years after the offense, was carried out in a considerably shorter time than for most inmates awaiting execution.
+His execution, which took place just over six years after the offense, was carried out in a considerably shorter time than for most inmates awaiting execution, due in part to his refusal to pursue appeals or stays of execution.